The Intent Stack

 A reference model for governing AI agent behavior within organizations

-Seven layers.
-From intent discovery to execution.
+Four layers of governance context.
+From intent discovery to runtime alignment.
 At every interface where authority is delegated or coordination is required.

 BPMN standardizes process.
 DMN standardizes decisions.
 CMMN standardizes case management.
 No standard exists for governing the alignment between agent behavior and organizational intent at runtime.
 The gap is not in policy guidance — frameworks like NIST AI RMF address that.
 The gap is not in model-level alignment — Constitutional AI addresses that at training time.
 The gap is in runtime organizational governance: the infrastructure that discovers what an organization actually intends, formalizes that intent in a form agents can operate against, monitors alignment in real time, and adjusts governance as the relationship matures.